-In September 2020, we presented positive topline results from our Phase 1b/2a trial in NASH patients which has informed the advancement of our clinical strategy in NASH.
-We plan to initiate a Phase 2b trial in NASH patients in the first half of 2021.
-The 13-week phase 1b/2a multicenter, randomized, double-blind, placebo-controlled, multiple ascending dose-ranging trial enrolled a total of 81 patients to receive weekly (3mg/9mg/18mg/27mg) or every two-week (18mg/36mg) dosing of BIO89-100 or placebo for up to 12 weeks.
-Key endpoints assessed were safety, tolerability, and PK of BIO89-100 as well as change in liver fat measured by MRI-PDFF and other metabolic markers.
-The trial design is shown in Figure 6 below.
+In September 2020 and January 2022, we presented positive topline results from cohorts 1 to 6 and cohort 7 respectively in our Phase 1b/2a trial in NASH patients which has informed the advancement of our clinical strategy in NASH.
+The phase 1b/2a trial for cohorts 1 to 6 was multicenter, randomized, double-blind, placebo-controlled, multiple ascending dose-ranging and enrolled a total of 81 patients to receive weekly (3mg/9mg/18mg/27mg) or every two-week (18mg/36mg) dosing of pegozafermin or placebo for up to 12 weeks.
+Key endpoints assessed were safety, tolerability, and PK of pegozafermin as well as change in liver fat measured by MRI-PDFF and other metabolic markers.
+The trial design is shown in Figure 4 below.

-Figure 6: Phase 1b/2a Trial Design
+Figure 4: Phase 1b/2a Trial Design